DiemNewsAndTalks/Diem-News-And-Talks/Gitcoin-Campaign.md

 The most impactful stakeholder group: N/A (there are no stakeholders)

 Running activities and Pending Resources.
+(Current outcomes and targets defined throughout the projects repository.)

 - Where are you on your roadmap: N/A (yet to be developed)